Change mouse tracking, double-click, and scrolling speed on Mac

 To work more comfortably, change the way your mouse responds as you move it.
-A wireless mouse must be connected with your Mac — or a four-button mouse must be plugged into your Mac — to make the changes below.
+A wireless mouse must be connected with your Mac to make the changes below.

-On your Mac, choose Apple menu > System Preferences, then click Mouse.
+On your Mac, choose Apple menu > System Settings, then click Mouse in the sidebar.
+(You may need to scroll down.)

-Tip: As you adjust the sliders, try moving and clicking your mouse to see the effect of your changes.
+Tip: As you adjust the slider, try moving your mouse to see the effect of your changes.

-Tracking: Adjusts how quickly the pointer moves when you drag the mouse.
+Adjust how quickly the pointer moves when you scroll: Click Mouse Options, then drag the slider next to “Scroll speed.”